 Summer has gone and autumn has arrived.
 It’s time to get your home ready for upcoming colder months.
-Here are some tips to use when getting your home prepared for fall:
+Here are some tips to use when getting your home prepared for fall and winter:

 Landscape and Garden